minervaproject/little-service/README.md

 - Identical development, testing, and production environments
 - Built with rapid iteration, flexibility, and extensibility in mind

+A longer description of the motivation is available [here](https://minervaproject.github.io/2017/11/16/building-a-reusable-little-service-django-celery-docker-codepipeline-elastic-beanstalk-rds-database/).

 ### Roadmap

 - [ ] Figure out Docker network optimization, with a container for MySQL for local development.